bitcraze/crazyflie2-nrf-firmware/readme.md

    - Bluetooth low energy using the Nordic Semiconductor S110 stack
  - One-wire memory access

-## Installation instructions
+## Building and Flashing

 See the [building and flashing instructions](docs/build/build.md) in the github docs folder.

-## Documentation
+## Official Documentation

-Check out the [Bitcraze documentation](https://www.bitcraze.io/documentation/repository/crazyflie2-nrf-firmware/master/) on our website.
+Check out the [Bitcraze crazyflie2-nrf-firmware documentation](https://www.bitcraze.io/documentation/repository/crazyflie2-nrf-firmware/master/) on our website.

 ## License